-Sifting through all of the information out there about the latest in intranet software can be overwhelming.
+Sifting through all of the information out there about the latest and the best in intranet software can be overwhelming.
 So overwhelming, in fact, that it becomes confusing and unhelpful.
-All of the options, questions, assessments, and facts can make it difficult to know whether or not your company is ready for an intranet system.
+All of the options, questions, assessments, and facts can make it difficult to know whether or not your company is ready for an intranet software.

-What you need is a clearly stated, simplified list of specific intranet features along with their potential benefits and challenges to help guide you in your search.
+What you need is a clearly stated, simplified list of specific intranet software characteristics along with their potential benefits and challenges to help guide you in your search.
 Luckily, we are here to do just that.
-The purpose of this intranet pros and cons list is to assist you, the potential client, in figuring out whether an intranet solution is the right solution for your company.
-And if it is the right solution, then also determining whether this is the right time to implement that software.
+The purpose of this intranet pros and cons list is to assist you, the potential client, in figuring out whether an employee intranet portal is the right tool for your company.
+And if it is the right tool, then also determining whether this is the right time to implement that software.

 Enterprise-level intranet benefits:

 Implementing an employee intranet portal is going to unify your workforce and invite your employees into a space where their voice can be heard and their opinions can be known.
 The McKinsey Global Institute recently concluded that productivity increases 20-25% in companies that have employees who are connected to each other, and to the business.
 This increase in productivity can produce real ROI for your company, ultimately saving you revenue just by providing a platform for your employees to connect.
 This platform also provides everything your employees will need to get their job done in one central hub, eliminating the constant need to switch to different platforms – another productivity increase.